Lqlsoftware/iputil/README.md

 An independent tool named `ip2region` will be install in your path.

-Just type `ip2region` will start a prompt:
+Typing `ip2region` will start a prompt:
 ```shell
 $ ip2region
 ip> 192.168.0.1